 You can taste your food better because there’s no denture there.
 Also, the other issue with wires holding dentures in place is that they can cause problems for surrounding teeth as well.

-With implants, you’re getting a more natural feel for your teeth.
+With for example all fixed on 4 dental implants, you’re getting a more natural feel for your teeth.
 Compared with dentures, they will feel like you’ve got normal teeth because they’re fixed.
 You feel like you haven’t lost your teeth.
 It’s the gold standard nowadays in tooth replacement really.

 At our practice, we handle dental implant reconstructions from start to finish — from 3D scans to dental implant placements to crown restorations using our in-house ceramics lab headed by Ms Chloe Park.